 Its frame is the same lightweight aluminum AL-ALLOY 6061 used in the Freedom 2, including the integrated front and rear lights on either side of the extended top tube.
 The gearing is the same in the Shimano Tourney 7-speed groupset, as are the mechanical disc brakes with 180mm stainless steel rotors.

-One of the biggest differences in the Fatty 2 is its larger and more powerful motor.
+However, one of the biggest differences in the Fatty 2 is its larger and more powerful motor.
 This bike has a 36V/750W Bafang motor with 80Nm of torque which brings its maximum speed up to 28mph.
 The battery has up to a 35/50 mile range depending on the settings and power usage.

 Of course, the tires are different, and this time there are puncture-resistant Kenda Krusader tires that measure 4 inches wide and wrapped around the double-walled AL-ALLOY rims.